 What to Serve With Truffle Fries

-Since truffle fries are a side dish, here’s a list of main dishes that you can pair them with:
+Since truffle fries are a side dish (just like my picnic red potato salad), here’s a list of main dishes that you can pair them with:

 - Grilled skirt steak